MapTiler Server

 MapTiler Server makes it possible to host and serve maps from your own hardware.
-Usually, it’s more convenient to host in MapTiler Cloud because then you don’t have to worry about the hosting infrastructure.
+Usually, it’s more convenient to host with us online because then you don’t have to worry about the hosting infrastructure.
 Sometimes, however, you want full control over your maps to comply with strict security policies, or maybe your users need to access the maps in an offline environment.
 This is where map self-hosting comes into play.

 To self-host a map, you’ll need:

-- The hosting hardware, typically a dedicated on-premises server or a virtual machine in your private cloud.
+- The hosting hardware, which can be antyhing from your personal computer to a dedicated on-prem server or a virtual machine in your private cloud.

 - MapTiler Server installed on the hardware.
 It’s the application that takes care of hosting and serving your maps.

 - The maps.
-We provide a wide range of professional maps for self-hosting, fully customizable and ready-to-use.
+We provide a wide range of professional map styles and ready-to-use map data for self-hosting.

 - Optionally, custom data that you want to add to the maps, such as your geodata visualizations or drone imagery.